 The Internal Examiner should normally be a member of academic staff, emeritus professor, retired DCU academic, senior researcher, or adjunct faculty member of the University and either hold a doctoral qualification or be of the grade of Professor or Full Professor.
 The Internal Examiner must be independent of the research, the student and the other examiner(s) and not be conflicted in any way in terms of his/her relationship to the supervisor.
-The Internal Examiner may not be a member of the candidate's supervisory panel, but should be experienced in supervising research students.
+The Internal Examiner may not be a member of the candidate's supervisory panel, but should be experienced in supervising research students (such as having supervised 3 candidates from early stage through the confirmation/transfer stage and/or has completed all elements of professional development for examiners (course and where applicable exam shadowing with reflection).